dra27/ocaml/release-info/howto.md

 git commit -a -m "last commit before branching $BRANCH" git branch $BRANCH

-# update VERSION with the new future branch,
+# update AC_INIT in configure.ac with the new future branch,
 #   4.07.0+dev1-2018-06-26 => 4.08.0+dev0-2018-06-30
 # Update ocaml-variants.opam with new version.
 make -B configure